schmilly/schmilly.github.io/README.md

 - [ ] Add "seat mode" and "% mode"
 - - In early stages, still working on
 - [ ] Clean up look
+- - [ ] Move off basic layout and on to Flex Box
 - [ ] Add geographical map mode

 please report any issues or suggestions to schmilly@proton.me